cloud-native-toolkit/terraform-ibm-cert-manager-import/README.md

 # IBM Certificate Manager Certificate module

+## ⚠️ This module is deprecated and the repo has been archived because the IBM Cloud Certificate Manager service is no longer supported.

 Module to upload a certificate and private key into IBM Certificate Manager and/or retrieve the certificate and private key to provide as output.
 If the **provision** variable is `true`, then **cert** and **private_key** are required and they will be uploaded as a new certificate in Certificate Manager.
 If **provision** is `false`, then the **cert** and **private_key** values will be retrieved from Certificate Manager.

 ## Software dependencies